Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 https://github.com/ejeklint/ArduinoWebsocketServer
 in order to provide the Websocket functionality.

-This is a branch of the Mirobot project (http://mirobot.io)
+Special thanks to the Mirobot project (http://mirobot.io)

 Prerequisites